 It helps to know what you can expect from each of the different reverb types that your reverb plugin offers.
 In this article, we’ll examine the most common reverb types to see what kind of sound these settings produce.
 First, let’s look at the characteristics of reverb types which emulate real spaces:

-Exhibiting a long decay, hall reverbs emulate the large, thick, smooth and luscious reverb characteristics of a concert hall.
+Exhibiting a long decay, hall reverbs emulate the large, thick, natural, smooth, and luscious reverb characteristics of a concert hall.
 They work really well for strings and orchestras.
 They also work well for vocals, keys and drums when applied in controlled amounts.
 But be careful not to overdo it, as they have the potential to make your mix sound washed out or muddy if not used carefully.

 Church reverbs emulate the sound of large highly reflective spaces with very long decay times.
 These can sound very immersive and impressive.
 They are well suited to organs, choirs and strings.
 But keep in mind that intelligibility can potentially suffer with such a big reverb sound.